Parent and Family Engagement

 - Parents' Right to Know- Title I personnel assists in sending out and posting the parents’ rights for knowing the qualifications of their children’s teacher.

-- Title I Parent Involvement Facilitators - Title I personnel assist, support, and train these staff members at each school site to offer family/parent workshops to promote the home-school partnership to foster the parents' role as a child's first and most important teacher.
+- Title I Family and Community Engagement (FACE) Liaisons - Title I personnel assist, support, and train these staff members at each school site to offer family/parent workshops to promote the home-school partnership to foster the parents' role as a child's first and most important teacher.
 Programs and workshops are developed and evaluated based on input, such as surveys, from parents and school staff.

 Six Federal Requirements to Build Parents' Capacity to be Involved in School